Professor of Early Christian and Byzantine Art

-Professor Jennifer Ball has previously taught at Colgate University and is a frequent lecturer at the Metropolitan Museum of Art.
-She has held fellowships at the Metropolitan Museum of Art and Princeton University’s Program in Hellenic Studies.
+Dr. Jennifer Ball’s interests are in portrait representation, with special attention to dress.
+Much of her research also concerns textiles, and other material culture, as it moved around the Mediterranean, in the Byzantine, Islamic and Western medieval worlds.
+She is a frequent lecturer at the Metropolitan Museum of Art and has held fellowships at The Metropolitan Museum of Art and Princeton University’s Program in Hellenic Studies.
 In 2007, she received the Mrs. Giles Whiting Foundation Fellowship for Outstanding Teaching in the Humanities at Brooklyn College.
-In 2010-2011, she was awarded the Wolfe Institute for the Humanities Fellowship for her project Habit Formation: The History and Meaning of Byzantine Monastic Dress.
+Her current project takes up monastic representation.

-“The Missing Link: Filling the Gap in the Evolution of Medieval Domestic Looms.”
-Anayemata Evrtika: Early Christian, Byzantine and Armenian Studies in Honor of Thomas F. Mathews.
-Mainz: Philipp von Zabern GmBH, 2009.
+“The Missing Link: Filling the Gap in the Evolution of Medieval Domestic Looms” in Anayemata Evrtika: Early Christian, Byzantine and Armenian Studies in Honor of Thomas F. Mathews (Mainz: Philipp von Zabern GmBH, 2009), 38-44.

 Byzantine Dress: Representations of Secular Dress in Eighth- to Twelfth-Century Painting.
 New York: Palgrave Macmillan, 2006.